 With a 'tent' the fabric is simply a covering for a structural frame, only incidentally contributing to the tent's structural integrity.
 In a tensioned membrane structure, the fabric provides a structural membrane.
-The combination of the membrane and steel cable or arch elements achieves stability so that the smooth curvilinear forms remain stable even under high wind load.
+The combination of the membrane and steel cable or arch elements achieves stability so that the smooth curvilinear forms remain stable even under high wind uplift loads or down loads from snow, wind or hail.